basho/basho_docs/source/languages/en/riak/ops/advanced/ring-resizing.md

 need to be spun up alongside the original cluster and the data migrated between the two.

-A ring resizing operation can be useful in the following two cases:
+A ring resize operation can be useful in the following two cases:

 1. If a cluster has been created with either too few or too many partitions